Theology

 • Church, state, and society—a comparative look at Brazil, Germany, and South Africa

-This is aimed at the development of theological research that examines human action in a socio-political-cultural context.
-Study and research on the following subjects is pursued: educational and formative activities; subjectivity and religious expressions; social and cultural transformations; gender issues; interventions in human life provided by science and technology; care in health contexts.
+This aims to develop theological research that examines human action in a socio-political-cultural context.
+Study and research are pursued on the following subjects: educational and formative activities; subjectivity and religious expressions; social and cultural transformations; gender issues; interventions in human life provided by science and technology; and care in health contexts.

 Research projects: